Last update: 08.12.2019

 Luckily, there are numerous methods to hide your personal information online.
 With a bit of effort on your part, you can eliminate any chances of becoming a victim of swatting.
 So, here’s what you need to know.

-As you know by now, plenty of information is being transmitted every time you connect to the web.
+Plenty of information is being transmitted every time you connect to the web.
 And your real-time location can easily pop up when you live-stream.
-To prevent this information from appearing on the web, we recommend using a VPN service.
+To prevent this information from appearing on the internet, we recommend using a VPN service.

 Even if you delete your sensitive information from the web, there’s a chance that someone might try to get to your social media credentials.
 By logging into your account, they can see different kinds of information that aren’t presented publicly.